How to Enforce SHA-256 Digest in Android & iOS Apps Using AI

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Enforce SHA-256 Digest on Mobile apps using Appdome
+How to Implement Enforce SHA-256 Digest in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Enforce SHA-256 Digest without an SDK or gateway: